terraform-providers/terraform-provider-oraclepaas/website/docs/r/oraclepaas_java_service_instance.html.markdown

 Backups supports the following:

 * `cloud_storage_container` - (Required) Name of the Oracle Storage Cloud Service container used to provide storage for your service instance backups.
-Use the following format to specify the container name: `<storageservicename>-<storageidentitydomain>/<containername>`
+Use the following format to specify the container name on OCI Object Storage `https://swiftobjectstorage.<region>.oraclecloud.com/v1/<tenancy>/<bucketname>` or for Oracle Cloud Infrastructure Classic user the format: `<storageservicename>-<storageidentitydomain>/<containername>`

 * `cloud_storage_username` - (Optional) Username for the Oracle Storage Cloud Service administrator.
 If left unspecified, the username for Oracle Public Cloud is used.